samglover/client-power-tools/readme.txt

 To add pages to your knowledge base, just go to the page you want to add (or create a new page) and look for the **Page Attributes** widget in the sidebar.
 Select your knowledge base page from the **Parent Page** drop-down and save the page.
 Now the page will appear as a sub-page in your knowledge base.

+= How do I customize my client dashboard? =

+Client Power Tools is designed to be as “transparent” as possible.
+For the most part it will inherit your theme styles and adds very little styling of its own.
+But if you do need to override Client Power Tools styles, you can use `.customize-cpt` before your CSS selectors.

+= Are there any shortcodes?

+`[client-dashboard]`

+Use this shortcode to manually place the client dashboard on the client dashboard page.
+This should help users who are experiencing wonky page layout issues with their theme or page builder.

+`[status-update-request-button]`

+Use this shortcode anywhere on your website to show the **Request Status Update button** to logged-in clients.

+= Are there any filter hooks? =

+`cpt_custom_fields`

+The cpt_custom_fields filter expects a returned array with the following key-value pairs:

+- `id` (string, required).
+A slug that will be used to identity the field in the form and the database.
+- `label` (string, required).
+The public label for the form field.
+- `required` (boolean, optional).
+True or false.
+Whether the field is required in the form.
+- `type` (string, required).
+The html input type (text, email, url, number, etc.).

 == Upgrade notice ==